English

 • Tailored guided tours like "Louvre Masterpieces Explained to Children" help young ones (starting from age 7) connect with iconic artworks such as the Mona Lisa, Venus de Milo, and Victory of Samothrace.

-All your questions answered about what’s inside the Louvre Museum
+Frequently asked questions about what’s inside the Louvre Museum

 How much time should I spend at the Louvre?